simplethings/SimpleThingsTransactionalBundle/README.markdown

         function rollBack();
     }

-With the transactional bundle the following workflow is applied to a controller that is marked as transactional (by default only if POST, PUT, DELETE, PATCH request is found).
+With the transactional bundle the following workflow is applied to an action that is marked as transactional (by default always if POST, PUT, DELETE, PATCH request is found).

+0. Detect which Transaction Manager(s) should wrap the to-be-excecuted action.
-1. A transaction is started before the controller is called
+1. A transaction is started before the controller is called.
 2. The controller execution is wrapped in a try-catch block
-3. On successful response generation (status code < 500) the transaction is committed.
+3. On successful response generation (status code < 400) the transaction is committed.
 This includes a call to EntityManager::flush or DocumentManager::flush in case of an orm, mongodb or couchdb "transaction".
-4. On status-code >= 500 the transaction is rolled back.
+4. On status-code >= 400 the transaction is rolled back.
 5. If an exception is thrown the transaction is rolled back.

 Each transaction manager is named like the manager it belongs to:

-    doctrine.orm.default_entity_manager => tx.orm.default
+    doctrine.orm.default_entity_manager => simplethings_tx.orm.default
-    doctrine_mongodb.odm.default_document_manager => tx.mongodb.default
+    doctrine_mongodb.odm.default_document_manager => simplethings_tx.mongodb.default
-    doctrine_couchdb.odm.default_document_manager => tx.couchdb.default
+    doctrine_couchdb.odm.default_document_manager => simplethings_tx.couchdb.default

-You can now mark your controllers as transactional by adjusting their route definitions:
+You can mark actions as transactional by means of configuration.
+There are three different ways to configure the transactional behavior:

-    blog_post_edit:
+### Working with a default transaction manager

+If you have a small RESTful application and you only use one transactional manager, for example the Doctrine ORM then your configuration is as simple as configuring the transactional managers name in the app/config/config.yml extension configuration:

+    simple_things_transactional:
+        auto_transactional: orm.default

+With this configuration every POST, PUT, DELETE and PATCH request is wrapped inside a transaction of the given name.
+There is no way to disable this behavior except by throwing an exception.
+GET requests that need to write a transaction have to do this explicitly.

+### Working with explicit configuration

+If you have an application that is either not RESTful, uses multiple transactional managers or has advanced requirements with regard to transactions then you should configure the transactional behavior explicitly.

+You can do so by specifying fcqn controller and action names either as regexp or as full key that is matched.
+Every transactional configuration that matches for a given controller+action combination is started.

+    simple_things_transactional:
+        defaults:
+            conn: ["mongodb.default"]
+            methods: ["POST", "PUT", "DELETE", "PATCH"]
+        patterns:
+            fos_user:
-        pattern: /blog/post/edit/{id}
+                pattern: "FOS\(.*)Controller::(.*)Action"
-        defaults: { _controller: "MyBlogBundle:Post:edit", _tx: "orm.default" }

-Or if you need multiple transactional services:

-    blog_post_edit:
+                # not giving conn: uses the default
+                propagation: REQUIRES_NEW
+                noRollbackFor: ["NotFoundHttpException"]
+            acme:
-        pattern: /blog/post/edit/{id}
+                pattern: "Acme(.*)"
-        defaults: { _controller: "MyBlogBundle:Post:edit", _tx: ["orm.default", "mongodb.test"] }

-If you want a GET request to be transactional you can explicitly set the methods which should perform a transactional:

-    blog_post_edit:
+                conn: ["orm.default", "couchdb.default"]
+            acme_logging:
-        pattern: /blog/post/edit/{id}
+                pattern: "Acme\DemoBundle\Controller\IndexController::logAction"
-        defaults: { _controller: "MyBlogBundle:Post:edit", _tx: "orm.default", _tx_methods: ["GET", "POST"] }
+                conn: ["dbal.other"]
+                methods: ["GET"]

+### Annotations

+You can also configure transactional behavior with annotations.
+The configuration for annotations is as simple as:

+    simple_things_transactional:
+        annotations: true

+The previous  `Acme\DemoBundle\Controller\IndexController` then looks like:

+    namespace Acme\DemoBundle\Controller;

+    use SimpleThings\TransactionalBundle\Annotations AS Tx;

+    /**
+     * @Tx\Transactional(conn={"orm.default", "couchdb.default"})
+     */
+    class IndexController
+    {
+        /**
+         * @Tx\Transactional(conn={"orm.other"}, methods: {"GET"})
+         */
+        public function demoAction()
+        {

+        }
+    }

 ## Example